Zren/mpv-osc-tethys/README.md

 #### osc.conf

-A complete list of configuration keys inherited from `osc.lua` can [be found in the source code](https://github.com/mpv-player/mpv/blob/master/player/lua/osc.lua) or [it's documentation](https://mpv.io/manual/master/#configurable-options).
+A complete list of configuration keys inherited from `osc.lua` can [be found in the source code](https://github.com/mpv-player/mpv/blob/master/player/lua/osc.lua) or [its documentation](https://mpv.io/manual/master/#configurable-options).

 Note that tethys ignores a few options in `osc.conf` that are already covered by `tethys.conf`.